 Experimenting with different art mediums is nothing new to Wim Delvoye who has been previously involved in art projects where the final creation was gothic style twisted towers made from marble replica.
 He once tattooed a man’s back to selling it as an art piece; the collector would be entitled to the man’s skin upon his death.
 The inspiration to tattoo pig’s backs came about as he thought of ways to fascinate people without doing the obvious.
 With the Shanghai Contemporary Art Fair beckoning at the time, the LV trademark would be the image of choice to be tattooed on the animals’ backs.

 Pigs as living, walking canvas

 Besides being showcased at the Shanghai fair, the animals were also displayed at galleries, although this move was received with mixed reactions.
 While the idea was to make the pigs a living, walking canvas, it went further beyond their death.
 The animals would later be stuffed and sold as souvenirs.
 Even though the animal rights laws were lax in China compared to other places, Wim Delvoye still believes that the pigs which he tattooed when they were smaller received humane treatment and were sedated before the procedure.

 Sold for more than $70,000

-Animal rights activists feel that inking an animal is wrong and cruel but what about the pampering and special care it received so as to preserve the art and quality of the skin?
+Animal rights activists feel that inking an animal is wrong and cruel, but what about the pampering and special care it received to preserve the art and quality of the skin?

 Pigs with traditional tattoos